 Scores in badminton and squash are different.
 The way we win a badminton game is also different.

 To win a point in badminton, you must hit the shuttlecock over the opponent’s side of the net and land it on their side of the court.
 We also score a point if our opponent fails to return it, hits it out of bounds, or into the net.
-The first player to get 21 points with a 2 point advantage wins the game.
-You win the match once you win 2 out of 3 games.
+The first player to get 21 points with a two point advantage wins the game.
+You win the match once you win two out of three games.

 Full badminton rules can be found at Fundamental Rules of Badminton – the World’s Fastest Racket Sport.

 In squash, a point is won when a player fails to return the ball before it bounces twice on the floor.
 The ball is allowed to hit walls or the ceiling multiple times which do not count as bouncing on the floor and is still considered in play.
 Squash uses rally scoring and is a best of five games, with each game played to 11 points.
 Similar to badminton, squash requires players to win each game with a two point advantage.